itzjac/aidriven/Games/MsClaudia/README.md

 # AI-Driven code Roadmap

-As mentioned there are two big issues to get the MS. Claudia to a polish phase: in-game AI, maze data.
+As mentioned there are two big issues to get the Ms. Claudia to a polish phase: in-game AI, maze data.

 I spent considerable amount of hours trying to improve the in-game AI and trying to